divprasad/garmin_hydration_automation/README.md

 ## Project Structure

 *   `log_hydration.py`: The core Python script that interacts with the Garmin Connect API.
-*   `new_app.py`: A Flask web server that exposes an endpoint to trigger the hydration logging.
+*   `run_garmin_flask_app.py`: A Flask web server that exposes an endpoint to trigger the hydration logging.
+*   `app.py`: CLI helper used during early experiments (not required for the NFC workflow).
 *   `requirements.txt`: Project dependencies.
-*   `.env.example`: An example file for storing your Garmin Connect credentials.

 ## Prerequisites